 Ranging from affordable to premium prices, these 8 hotpot delivery bundles cater to both small and big group gatherings.
 With a vast variety of ingredients from meat and seafood, to exotic ingredients and even all-vegan options, you’re all set.
 Get ready and feast away with the best hotpot with Oddle Eats, Singapore style.

 Originating from Bangkok, Thai-Cantonese restaurant Coca serves up a tangy twist to the typical Chinese steamboat.
-Treat your tastebuds to rich flavours like Double Boiled Treasure, whereby the chicken soup is boiled for six hours and enriched with Chinese herbs like red dates, wolfberries and dang gui.
-Also try the Tantalising Tom Yum, the perfect spicy soup with a hint of acidity to accompany your spread of seafood.
+Treat your tastebuds to rich flavours like Double Boiled Treasure (from $12), whereby the chicken soup is boiled for six hours and enriched with Chinese herbs like red dates, wolfberries and dang gui.
+Also try the Tantalising Tom Yum (from $9.80), the perfect spicy soup with a hint of acidity to accompany your spread of seafood.

 Pair the broths with Coca’s signature fish paste and suki-style meats for a match made in hotpot heaven.
 For Set A (from $88++) which caters to 3-4 pax, you’ll get a generous spread of ingredients such as pork collar, prawns, shrimp wantons, fish balls with roe.
 Can’t forget the crowd favourite Coca Chilli Sauce, too!